syncfusion-content/extension-docs/Extension/DOCXEditor-SDK-Extension/Visual-Studio/download-and-installation.md

 The steps below illustrate how to download and install the Syncfusion®DOCX Editor SDK extension from the Visual Studio Marketplace.

-1. Download the Syncfusion®DOCX Editor SDK Extensions from the below Visual Studio Marketplace.
+1. Download the Syncfusion® DOCX Editor SDK Extensions from the below Visual Studio Marketplace.

    [Visual Studio 2022 or later](https://marketplace.visualstudio.com/items?itemName=SyncfusionInc.DOCXEditorSDKVSExtension)